-The no-limit and catch-and-kill regulations apply to waters where the Division wants to remove species that were illegally stocked.
+The no-limit and catch-and-kill regulations apply to the Green River, where the Division wants to remove species that were illegally stocked.
 These types of regulations also remove much of the incentive for those who initially dumped the fish.